 At a Glance

-- Tasks: Join a dynamic team managing business selection and reputation risks in banking.
+- Tasks: Join a dynamic team managing business selection and reputation risk in banking.

 - Company: Citi is a leading global bank, committed to innovation and excellence.

-- Qualifications: Ideal candidates have banking or legal expertise, with strong communication skills.
+- Qualifications: Ideal candidates have banking or legal expertise, strong communication skills, and a proactive mindset.

 - Other info: Citi values diversity and offers equal opportunities for all applicants.